How Law Firms Will Provide Legal Services With Coronavirus

 Any transaction or dispute in court you are dealing with may be affected by the current situation and you are well-advised to stay ahead of the game.

-As an alternative to any court delays, mediations can proceed without contact and serve the purposes of settlement whilst avoiding court delays.
+As an alternative to any court delays, mediation can proceed without contact and serve the purposes of settlement whilst avoiding court delays.

 We regularly have clients sit at home and attend mediation.